 In the face of greater competition from large technology companies and fintech start-ups, asset managers need to proactively participate in the development of financial technologies through acquisitions, partnerships or the evolvement of their existing capabilities.

 As outlined in this document, the challenges facing asset managers brought on by increasing activities from fintech companies can be overcome.
 However, while a firm’s recognition that innovation is a key part of ensuring the longevity of their business is necessary, its ability to compete for present and future customers will be grounded in their ability to implement and maintain a focused and effective innovation ecosystem.

 Innovation allows the flow of new ideas and concepts to ensure firms are prepared for the opportunities and challenges presented by technology.
 A failure to innovate runs the risk of firms becoming irrelevant to their customers, and thus less capable of growth.

 Entry into the digital world is now more than ever an essential and integral part of a successful corporate strategy.

 ‘McKinsey & Company, Global Banking Practice ‘Synergy and disruption: Ten trends shaping fintech’ (2018).

 AMC would be delighted to discuss this space in more detail.
-If so, please contact Navin Raina or Amelia Jones.
+If so, please contact Navin Raina.